computational-imaging/nlos-dlct/README.md

-# Non-Line-of-Sight Imaging Code
+# Code for Non-line-of-sight Surface Reconstruction Using the Directional LCT

 This repository contains code for the paper NLOS Surface Reconstruction Using the Directional LCT by Sean I. Young, David B. Lindell, Bernd Girod, David Taubman, Gordon Wetzstein.
 The captured datasets can be downloaded separately from our [project webpage](http://computationalimaging.org).
+The simulation dataset can be downloaded from [Zaragoza Graphics and Imaging Lab](https://graphics.unizar.es/nlos/)

 **License**
 The code and dataset are licensed under the following license:
-> Copyright (c) 2018, Stanford University
+> Copyright (c) 2019-2020, Stanford University
 >
 > All rights reserved.
 >